kaushalthota/Spotify-Trends-Analyzer/README.md

 #Matplotlib:For creating static visualizations such as bar and line plots.
 #Seaborn: For enchanced visual styling and readability of charts.

-#Data:
-#CSV File: CSV File: The dataset is stored in a CSV file named spotify_sample_data.csv, which simulates real-world Spotify listening behavior.
+#CSV File: The dataset is stored in a CSV file named spotify_sample_data.csv, which simulates real-world Spotify listening behavior.

 #listen_date: Timestamp of the listen